rafapb/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure/README.md

 ![Voting Ensemble](/img/voting_ensemble.png)

-Azure's ML Studio can also show other metrics, below is the confusion matrix obtained:
+Azure's ML Studio can also show other metrics such as the confusion matrix:

 ![AutoML Confusion Matrix](/img/automl_confusion_matrix.png)